Short course workflow checklist

 - Generate your own marketing campaign for the course

-Your Course Development Manager will use your sample content and course outline to provide feedback.
+Our Learning Designers and Media Production Specialists will use your sample content and course outline to provide feedback.
 Issues can be easier to fix early in course production, when changes are more easily made.

 3. Opening your course for enrolment